SeraphJACK/SimpleLogin/README.md

 # SimpleLogin

-SimpleLogin is a forge mod aimed to protect servers in off-line mode.
+SimpleLogin is a forge mod aimed to protect servers in offline mode.

 ## Introduction

 SimpleLogin is similar to some auth plugins in bukkit like AuthMe: the mod will check player's password when they log in.

-However, there are some differences: instead of inputting the password using command, passwords are stored in a specific file at the client side and automatically sent to the server when player joins, so that players don't have to input the password every time.
-Besides, client will generate a random password during the first launch, so in most cases players won't even need to do anything.
+However, there are some differences: instead of inputting the password using a command, passwords are stored in a specific file at the client-side and automatically sent to the server when the player joins, so that players don't have to input the password every time.
+Besides, the client will generate a random password during the first launch, so in most cases, players won't even need to do anything.

 ## Installation